Public Entertainment Premise LIcense and Temporary Permit

-WHO NEEDS A permit?
+WHO NEEDS A LICENSE?

 Anyone providing public entertainment, which means any activity or equipment made available with or without fee to the general public for amusement including, but not limited to: bowling centers, dance halls, roadhouses, billiard and pool tables, amusement devices, theater, live or pre-recorded music, movies, and other places of amusement.
 This definition applies to any entertainment provided commercially for gain by membership, season ticket, invitation, or other system open or offered to the public generally.

 - The public entertainment premises license encompasses all of the entertainment permitted under the following licenses - instrumental music, bowling alley, amusement machine or phonograph premises, tavern amusement, tavern entertainment - other, dance hall, pool table, arcades, etc.

 - Public Entertainment Licensees who wish to have entertainment that is not permitted by their public entertainment premises license may apply for a temporary public entertainment permit.